Skip to main content

 Does the description explain when to use this tool, when not to, or what alternatives exist?

-Explicitly says 'Use when the user has finalists and needs to choose between them', providing clear context for when to invoke this tool.
+Explicitly says 'Use when the user has finalists and needs to choose between them', providing clear context.
+Could explicitly mention not to use for single ZIP queries, but get_zip_profile is a sibling.

 Agents often have multiple tools that could apply.
 Explicit usage guidance like "use X instead of Y when Z" prevents misuse.